jQueryGeo/geo/README.md

 * geomap - [bug] find method does not work on all Multi* geometries
 * geomap - [bug] leaving the map page and then going 'back' in the browser does not refresh shape only maps
 * geomap - [bug] zoom on shingled graphics service briefly renders wrong shapes
-* geomap - [bug] infinite move events when cursor is not moving
+* geomap - [bug] links in labels can't be clicked with doubleBuffer canvas

 ### 1.0.0-b1.5 (2013-01-17)
 * examples - drawing markers